lhotanok/primary-school-scraper/README.md

 ## Output

-See `apify_storage/datasets` directory for the individual json files representing scraped results.
+See `apify_storage/datasets` directory with json files representing the individual scraped results.